Lingnik/slack-deno-channel-notifier/README.md

-# Hello World
+# channel-notifier

-This automation sends an announcement to a channel when new channels are created.
+This automation sends an announcement to a channel when new channels are created or unarchived.

-Customize the channel ID in workflows/new_channel_workflow.ts to send the announcement to a different channel.
+Customize the channel IDs in `workflows/channel_created_workflow.ts` and `workflows/channel_unarchived_workflow` to send the announcements to a different channel.

 **Guide Outline**: